Home > Recipes > Fluffy Sweet Potato Pancakes (1-Bowl, GF/DF Options)

-Stack of sweet potato pancakes topped with yogurt and fresh fruit.
+Fluffy sweet potato pancakes with yogurt and fresh berries, cut showing soft airy texture inside.

 Sweet potato pancakes topped with dairy free coconut yogurt and fresh berries.

-• Cooked, sweet potato puree (you can bake, roast or steam the sweet potatoes in advance).
-Then mix with a touch of water in a food processor until smooth.
-Or you could use mashed sweet potatoes if you don’t mind some lumps in the final product.
-Canned sweet potatoes is another option.
-However you might need to add 3-4 tbsp of water or milk to thin out the batter.
+• Sweet potato purée: 1 cup (240 g) – from 1 medium-large sweet potato – you can bake, roast or steam the sweet potatoes in advance.
+Then mix with a splash of water in a food processor until smooth.
+Or you could use mashed sweet potatoes.
+Canned sweet potatoes also work.

-• Eggs – it’s important for a good fluffy pancake texture.
+• Eggs: 2 large (100 g, out of shell) – they’re important for a good fluffy pancake texture.

-• Flour – all-purpose flour or whole wheat flour.
-For gluten free version use this gluten free flour mix.
+• Flour: ⅔ cup (80 g) all-purpose flour or whole wheat flour (or a mix of both).
+For gluten free version use this gluten free flour mix or your favorite;

-• Baking powder – as the leavening agent.
+• Baking powder: 2 tsp (8 g) – as the leavening agent;

 How to Make Sweet Potato Pancakes